scrtlabs/SafeTrace/README.md

 ### Location History data from Google Location Services via Google Takeout

-Any user who has Location Services active with google is able to obtain a JSON format file of their location history.
+Any user who has Location Services active with Google is able to obtain a JSON format file of their location history.
 They are also able to edit this file manually to remove any unwanted or sensitive locations (i.e., a home address).
 A user who does not use Location Services can manually add a history via Google.

-***note: This service could be swapped/replaced by a mobile application at some point***
+***Note: This service could be swapped/replaced by a mobile application at some point***

 ### A Privacy-preserving Computation service